Chronic vs Acute Pain – Which Type Are You Suffering From?

 As this website is full of information on the various ways that you can fight back against your chronic back pain.

 And by learning about your pain and taking action you can minimise it's effects and continue to live the life you want to live.

-So I hope you enjoy the site and find things that help you to develop a lifestyle that leads to a happier and healthier future with less pain.
+So I hope you enjoy this site and find the things that help you to develop a lifestyle that leads to a happier and healthier future with less pain.